Kronuz/Xapiand/docs/_docs/index.md

 ## So what is Xapiand, exactly?

-Xapiand is *A Modern Highly Available Distributed RESTful Search and Storage Engine built for the Cloud and with Data Locality in mind*.
+Xapiand is *A Modern Highly Available Distributed RESTful Search and Storage Server built for the Cloud*.
 It takes JSON (or MessagePack) documents and indexes them efficiently for later retrieval.

 ---